Nonparametric efficient estimation of the longitudinal front-door functional: Introduction

-This report is organized as follows.
+This article is organized as follows.
 In Section \ref{sec:prelim}, we introduce some notation as well as the identification result.
-In Section \ref{sec:estimation}, we derive simple estimators based on inverse probability weighting and sequential regression that will be used as building blocks for constructing efficient estimators.
-In Section \ref{sec:efficient}, we derive the efficient influence function and propose nonparametric efficient estimators.
-In Section \ref{sec:sim}, we conduct a simulation study to illustrate the large sample properties of the proposed estimators.
-Some final remarks are provided in Section \ref{sec:conclusion}.
-Proofs and technical derivations are given in the \hyperref[sec:appendix]{Appendix}.
+In Section \ref{sec:rep}, we study alternative representations of the identifying functional based on inverse probability weighting and sequential regression.
+In Section \ref{sec:estimation}, we propose nonparametric efficient estimators and study their large sample properties.
+In Section \ref{sec:sim}, we conduct a simulation study to illustrate the theoretical properties of the proposed estimators, and in Section \ref{sec:app} we apply the method to data from a clinical trial with noncompliance investigating the development of peanut allergy in infants.
+Some final remarks are provided in Section \ref{sec:dis}.
+Proofs and technical details are given in the Supplementary Materials.